asagi4/ComfyUI-CADS/README.md

-# CADS implementation for ComfyUI
+# Experimental CADS implementation for ComfyUI

 Attempts to implement [CADS](https://arxiv.org/abs/2310.17347) for ComfyUI.